 - Place them on a baking paper so that they don’t stick.

-- Wait in refrigerator at least for 4 hours and serve cold.
+- Chill in the refrigerator at least for 4 hours and serve cold.